KeyboardKit/website/collections/_features/Text-Input.md

 [KeyboardKit Pro][Pro] unlocks even more [input utilities](#pro), like a ``KeyboardTextField`` that automatically lets you type within a keyboard extension.

-## How to support text input with KeyboardKit
+## Text Input

-KeyboardKit makes text input easier. ``KeyboardInputViewController`` has a ``textInputProxy`` that can be set to automatically route text to any other text field or custom proxy.
+KeyboardKit has ways to make text routing easier.
+For instance, ``KeyboardContext``'s ``textInputProxy`` can be set to route text to any other text field or custom proxy.

-Just set ``textInputProxy`` to start routing text to that proxy, and set it to nil to resume routing text to the active application.
-You can always access the original proxy with ``originalTextDocumentProxy``.